The Mindset of Elite Defenders

 Want To Learn More Basketball??
 Head Over to My YouTube for Film Breakdowns

 Elite defenders have the following traits in common: length, athleticism, effort, awareness, and intelligence.
 That’s pretty obvious.
-In this article, we’ll go beyond those few characteristics and learn from one of the NBA’s best defenders, Tony Allen, and we’ll see the traits that make great defenders.
+In this article, we’ll go beyond those few characteristics and learn from one of the NBA’s best defenders ever, Tony Allen, and we’ll see the traits that make great defenders.
+If you’re a young player, you might not know Tony Allen but know this: He was the best defender in the NBA for several years, much like Patrick Beverley.

 - Elite defenders guard the best offensive player on their team in practice as often as possible.
 When Tony Allen played in Boston, he did all he could to shut down prime Paul Pierce.
 Defenders don’t get any better guarding the 14th player on the bench in practice.
 Defenders will only get better by defending good offensive players in practice.